 Typically, Army and Air Force customers prefer a combined kick-off and design charrette meeting.
 Some customers prefer a separate kick-off meeting and design charrette.
-The USACE PE/A will determine the appropriate application of these meetings.
+The USACE PE/A or Contracting Officer's Representative will determine the appropriate application of these meetings.
+For A-E firm design and design-build contracts, the required meetings will be identified in the contract.

 The meetings require participation from decision-makers representing the Directorate of Public Works (DPW) or Base Civil Engineer (BCE) or equivalent including representatives from maintenance, environmental, safety, and security.
-Utility, communications, and fire department representatives are also necessary for the meeting.
+Utility, communications, fire department, and user representatives are also necessary for the meeting.
+Full engagement by the USACE Project Manager is encouraged and attendance by a representative of the local USACE field office is recommended.